Imperial Treasury Vienna Tickets and Information

 - Holy Lance: Also called the ‘Spear of Destiny’, this is one of the most legendary artefacts, which is believed to have pierced Jesus' side at the crucifixion.

-- Burgundian Treasure: This includes items from the 15th-century duchy of Burgundy, and offers insights into mediaeval European wealth.
+- Burgundian Treasure: Includes items from the 15th-century duchy of Burgundy and offers insights into mediaeval European wealth.

-- Holy Roman Empire Imperial Crown: The crown which is covered with precious stones and gold, represents the Holy Roman Empire's power and influence.
+- Holy Roman Empire Imperial Crown: The crown is covered with precious stones and gold and represents the Holy Roman Empire's power and influence.

-- Reliquaries: Various religious artefacts which include relics of saints, are displayed, and are often encased in elaborate gold and jewel-encrusted containers.
+- Reliquaries: Various religious artefacts which include relics of saints are on show and are often encased in elaborate gold and jewel-encrusted containers.

-- The Robes of the Order of the Golden Fleece: Incredible robes worn by members of the order and showing their importance.
+- The Robes of the Order of the Golden Fleece: Robes worn by members of the order and showing their importance.

 - Ceremonial Swords: The collection also includes a series of beautiful ceremonial swords with intricate designs.